katherinemumu/iDogifier/README.md

 Download the required packages in `requirements.txt`.

-Run the script iDogifier.py in python IDLE to open up a GUI. (doesn't work so well in the command line)
+Use the command `python3 iDogifier.py` in the command line to run the app. (change according to python version)

-Enter the name of an image of a dog into the input box, and the percent similarity for the matching dog breed will be presented.
+Enter the name of an image of a dog in the same directory into the input box, and the percent similarity for the matching dog breed will be presented.